1.1 Introduction to Breast Cancer Screening

 - Starting at age 40, women should have a CBE by a health professional every year.

 - Breast self-exam (BSE) is an option for women starting in their 20s.
-Women should be told about the benefits and limitations of BSE.
-Women should report any breast changes to their health professional right away.
+However, women need to be aware of the benefits and limitations of BSE.
+A health professional should be aware of any unusual breast changes straight away.

-- Women who are at high risk for breast cancer based on certain factors should get an MRI and a mammogram every year.
-This includes women who:
+- Women who are at high risk for breast cancer due to certain factors, need a MRI and a mammogram every year.

 - Have a lifetime risk of breast cancer of about 20% to 25% or greater, according to risk assessment tools that are based mainly on family history (such as the Claus model).